Physics & Astronomy » Acioli » Courses » PHYS-336 ⇓

 Problem Sets

 Weekly problem sets are assigned here.
-Problem Sets should be handed in the Monday of the following week.
+Problem Sets will not be collected.
+They are assigned to help the student prepare for the quizzes and exams.
 Problem set assignments and solutions (if available) can be found here.

 Exams